Have you ever passed by the intersection of South Sheridan Way and Sherwood Heights Drive, and seen a silo near the side

 In 1962 Sheridan along with Palermo, Bronte and Trafalgar merged with the Town of Oakville.

-A Clearview resident shared this history with us.
+A Clearview resident, Ria VanKleef shared the following history with us.
 She has resided in our community for over 50 years.
 Her story has been added to our history.

 Clearview Drive, which remains in our community today was developed and named by Mr. Cecil Lawrence.
 He subdivided that parcel of

 Clearview Drive residents at the time, the developer, who tore down the home of the Lawrences, left the silo and also erected a remembrance monument with three plaques with a bit of history on

 tractor and his Dad would bring sweet corn from the field.
 Sometimes the cows would be in our backyard.
 Clearview needs to honour Mr.

 living on his former property, and it was he who 'baptized' the first road in this whole area, "Clearview Drive".
 It was the only road in the middle of all the land, for a long, long